foodfight/foodfight.github.com/source/_posts/2018-11-30-business-value-of-dev-rel.markdown

 ## Outline<a name="outline"></a>

 * What is Developer Relations?
-* Developer Relations, Developer Advocacy, Developer Evangelism, what 's in a name?
+* Developer Relations, Developer Advocacy, Developer Evangelism, what's in a name?
 * How is it different than sales and marketing?
 * How is it different from a traditional developer?
 * How do you convince your boss?